Department of Marketing

 Smileys får dig til at fremstå dummere, men flink

 Kunde-anmeldelser på web kan give eller koste kunder

-Since 2019, associate editor for the area of marketing of European Management Journal
+2019 and ongoing: Associate editor for the area of marketing of European Management Journal